Catalog Year: 2020-2021

 Students are strongly encouraged to focus four of their elective courses (12 credits) in one of the concentrations which follow, chosen to suit their interests and career objectives.
 Students who choose a concentration will complete one remaining elective.

-Students can focus 12 of their 15 elective credits to complete the following 12-credit concentration.
+Students can focus 12 of their 15 elective credits to complete a 12-credit concentrations.

 Students who graduate with honors in sociology may apply 3 credits of honors coursework to their selected concentration where appropriate and with prior written approval of the undergraduate director.